Ideal duration: 2 - 3 Days

 Planning a Trip?
 Ask Your Question

 Negombo is a quiet town on the west coast of Sri Lanka located 10 km from Bandaranaike International Airport.
-Deriving its name from the Negombo lagoon, the modest village is known for its white sandy beaches and refreshing blue waters.
-The town is also one of the commercial hubs of the country of Sri Lanka.
+Deriving its name from the Negombo lagoon, the modest village is known for its white sandy beaches and turquoise-blue waters.
+Popular for being a beach resort town, it is also one of the important commercial hubs in the country.

-Having a rich history of the trade of spices and seafood, the town today has become one of the most visited places in the country.
-Even today, one can see the reflection of the 'city's Dutch and Portuguese history, in its food, architecture and people.
-While the town is most famous for its blue waters, there are other attractions and activities such as the Old Dutch fort and the canal, the Angurukaamulla temple, boat trips and canal sailing that are sure to leave one amazed and with memories of a lifetime.
+Having a rich history in the trade of spices and seafood, the town today has become one of the most visited places in the country.
+Even today, one can see the reflections of the city's Dutch and Portuguese history in its food, architecture and people.
+However, Negombo's most distinct attraction is its thriving Fishing Village, where you can enjoy seafood, shop at the fish market, stroll the beach and go on guided deep-sea fishing tours.